 'Transcended', was presented in the Diaspora Pavilion exhibition held in Venice at the Palazzo Pisani S. Marina, during the 57th Venice Biennale.

-Diaspora Pavilion is curated by David A Bailey and Jessica Taylor and presented by ICF (International Curators Forum) and University of the Arts London.
+Diaspora Pavilion is presented by ICF (International Curators Forum) and University of the Arts London.
 Supported by Arts Council England’s International Showcasing Fund.

 Photograph by Izzy Castro